reesvarney/OpenChat/README.md

 ```docker
 docker exec -it [container name] /bin/bash
 ```
+4. Continue to follow steps 5-6 from the local method above.

 #### Build your own image
 You can build OpenChat straight from the repository however it could take several minutes (depending on hardware) as some packages require building (such as sqlite3).